noiseprotocol/noise_spec/noise.md

 that all handshake ciphertexts are bound to all important context from earlier messages.

+To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.

-To handle `k` and `h` we introduce the notion of a **`cipherstate`** which contains `k` and `h` variables and provides methods for working with them.
-A `cipherstate` supports mixing inputs into the `k` and `h` variables, performing encryption and decryption, and "splitting" into two cipherstates which can be used for independent sequences of transport messages.
+To handle the mixing of secret and non-secret inputs into `k` and `h` during the handshake we introduce the notion of a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable.
+A `SymmetricHandshakeState` also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

-The below sections describe the DH parameters, cipher parameters, and `cipherstate` notion in more detail.
+The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` notions in more detail.

 3.1.
-DH parameters and cipher parameters
+DH parameters and symmetric crypto parameters
 ------------------------------------------

 Noise depends on the following **DH parameters**: